 JLW supports our American historic, cultural, and artistic history by volunteering at different historic Alexandria properties, working with the Mount Vernon Ladies Association (George Washington’s Mount Vernon), NOVA Parks (Carlyle House Historic Park), the Office of Historic Alexandria (Gadsby’s Tavern Museum and the Stabler-Leadbeater Apothecary), and the Virginia Trust for Historic Preservation (Lee-Fendall House Museum).
 Today, more than 30 JLW volunteers serve these partners as docents.

 JLW has partnered with the National Museum of Women in the Arts (NMWA) since 1982.
-NMWA is the only major museum in the world solely dedicated to recognizing the creative contributions of female artists from all periods and nationalities through exhibitions, research, and celebration of art by women.
+NMWA is the only major museum in the world solely dedicated to championing women through the arts.
+With its collections, exhibitions, programs and online content, the museum seeks to inspire dynamic exchanges about art and ideas.
+NMWA advocates for better representation of women artists and serves as a vital center for thought leadership, community engagement, and social change, addressing the gender imbalance in the presentation of art by bringing to light important women artists of the past while promoting great women artists working today.
 More than 20 JLW volunteers help educate NMWA patrons, members, and friends on the collection and exhibits, staff the information desk, and support the museum’s public programs.

 Other Literacy Partnerships and Initiatives

-425 JLW volunteers joined the Library of Congress to promote literacy at the 2016 National Book Festival on Saturday, September 24, at the Walter E. Washington Convention Center, managing the book-signing lines and staffing other locations throughout the festival, including the Pavilion of the States and the book sales tent.
+More than 400 JLW volunteers joined the Library of Congress to promote literacy at the 2017 National Book Festival on Saturday, September 2, at the Walter E. Washington Convention Center, managing the book-signing lines and staffing other locations throughout the festival, including the Pavilion of the States and the book sales tent.
 JLW has served as the Library’s primary partner for volunteer support since 2003.
 Follow the National Book Festival online here.